fastlane/docs/docs/actions.md

   `tests_apk_path` | The path to the APK for the the tests bundle `specific_device` | Use the device or emulator with the given serial number or qualifier `device_type` | Type of device used for screenshots.
-Matches Google Play Types (phone, sevenInch, tenInch, tv, wear)
+Matches Google Play Types (phone, sevenInch, tenInch, tv, wear) `exit_on_test_failure` | Whether or not to exit Screengrab on test failure.
+Exiting on failure will not copy sceenshots to local machine nor open sceenshots summary

 </details>